SpatialArtifacts Tutorial

 Based on the new classifications, users can make informed decisions about filtering.
 For example, you might decide to remove all edge artifacts (both large and small) while keeping interior artifacts for further review.

-Here’s how you can filter the SpatialExperiment object to remove all spots classified as both "large_edge_artifact" or "small_edge_artifact":
+Here’s how you can filter the SpatialExperiment object

 if ("edge_artifact_classification" %in% names(colData(spe_classified))) {